Climate campaigners plan Heathrow drone shutdown

 "We are disappointed that they plan to continue flying drones," the spokeswoman told AFP.
 "It is counter-productive and criminal."

-London police arrested three men and two women on Thursday "on suspicion of conspiracy to commit a public nuisance".
+London police arrested three men and two women on Thursday to prevent "criminal activity that could significantly impact on a major piece of national infrastructure".

 Heathrow Pause said two of them were handcuffed after demonstrating drone flights outside the exclusion zone to a reporting crew.

-"We believe these arrests to be a proportionate response to preventing criminal activity that could significantly impact on a major piece of national infrastructure," the police said in a statement.

-Dell said she faced "years" in jail because of two prior arrests during an Extinction Rebellion protest that shut down parts of London for more than a week in April.
+Dell said she faced "years" in jail because of two prior arrests during an Extinction Rebellion protest that ground parts of London to a halt for more than a week in April.

 "Prison is a terrifying prospect," she said.